2006–07 Toyota Racing Series

 The 2006–07 Toyota Racing Series was the third Toyota Racing Series season.
 It began on 4 November 2006 at Pukekohe Park Raceway in New Zealand and ended on 22 April 2007, also at Pukekohe.

 Teams and drivers

 The following teams and drivers have competed during the 2006–07 Toyota Racing Series.
 All teams used Tatuus TT104ZZ chassis with Toyota engine.

 International Drivers

 Nine drivers in all: USA's Michael Johnson, Italy's Edoardo Piscopo, Bahrain's Hamad Al Fardan, Britain's Ben Clucas and five Australian drivers.

-Calendar

-Results

-The series was won by Daniel Gaunt.